-R 338.1825.
-This rule pertains to requirements for relicensure.
-The rule revises the requirements for verification of licenses held in other jurisdictions.
+R 338.2437.
+This rule pertains to relicensure.
+It sets forth the requirements for relicensure.
+The revised rule allows proof of licensure in another province of Canada as a pathway to relicensure and revises the requirements for verification of licenses held in other jurisdictions.